astrolabsoftware/grafink/docs/TestJanusGraph_20200731.md

 ### Recommendation

-Recommendation to better disantangle alerts:
+Recommendation to better disentangle alerts:

 - add the column `candid`
 - add the column `candidate.jd`